Northern Ireland Trade Guidance

 These commodities being moved to NI under NIPHL must stay within NI.
 If goods are not destined to remain in NI, or being moved to the Republic of Ireland or other parts of the EU, you must obtain a PC.

-To apply for a PC for used machinery, contact: RPIDplanthealth@gov.scot
+To apply for a PC for used machinery, complete the Export Application Form and send it to RPIDplanthealth@gov.scot.
+This service is subject to fees.

 For anything else, contact: hort.marketing@gov.scot